awsdocs/amazon-workdocs-user-guide/doc_source/feedback.md

 Other people in your organization can request feedback from you on specific files\.
 You can add feedback to a file, or add a message about the entire file\.
 You can also reply to feedback, give private feedback, and decline to give feedback\.

-You can see the files for which your feedback has been requested in your **Awaiting my Feedback** list\.
+You can see the files for which your feedback has been requested in your **Awaiting my feedback** list\.
 To request feedback, you can share your document with other people in your organization\.
 For more information, see [Sharing files and folders](share-docs.md)\.

 **Topics**
 + [Adding feedback](#add_feedback)